-How to Check the Amount of Space Occupied By Your RAM
+Check the Amount of Space Occupied By Your RAM

 One thing you should never do is assume that the cause of your laptop’s slow performance is the RAM.
 Therefore, it is always best to check the space occupied before making any changes.

 To check for occupied RAM space on Windows, follow these steps:

 Step 1: Go to “Start on Windows”

 Step 2: Type “Task Manager” in the search bar

 Step 3: Select “Task Manager”

 Step 4: Select the “Performance tab”